cor3bit/bertsekas-marl/README.md

 ## Multiagent Reinforcement Learning: Rollout and Policy Iteration

-Implementation of the Multiagent Rollout method based on the paper by Dimitri Bertsekas (2020).
+Parallel Implementation of the Multiagent Rollout based on the paper by Dimitri Bertsekas (2020).